easytarget/MQ-Pro-IO/README.md

 `SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units), and cannot be mapped to the GPIO connector.

-### Pin Mapping Example; UART pins:
+### Pin Mapping EXAMPLE
-The D1 has 6 internal UARTs, and many pin mappings are possible on the GPIO connector:
+The D1 has 6 internal UARTs, and many pin mappings are possible on the GPIO connector.

+When creating a device tree you can create any pin mapping that conforms to this:
 ```text
                         3v3  -- o o -- 5v
          UART1-RX   PG13 ------ o o -- 5v